 It is critical for an organization to recognize how IT services are being provided and the corresponding IT operations costs.
 Do you recognize areas of provision, or is the technology being fully utilized?
 Liaise with the CFO and the rest of the financial team to fully assess the budget, expenditure, assets, and revenue.
 This level of accountability will allow you to identify areas of waste both in IT and other business units, so you can create appropriate strategies.

 Review and clarify the eligibility for hybrid services

 When businesses can utilize the permissions they acquired for their on-premises servers/applications in the cloud, they get hybrid privileges.
 But, of course, not every license qualifies for hybrid perks, and understanding and adopting them correctly might be difficult.

 It all comes down to your ability to gain an operational understanding of our software assets or get professional guidance.
-In addition, you need to ensure that your company takes full advantage of its benefits and maximize the value of the cloud resources you regularly pay for.
+In addition, you need to ensure that your company takes full advantage of its benefits and maximizes the value of the cloud resources you regularly pay for.

-Once you consciously assess your budget, IT needs, processes, and the skill sets possessed by the individuals in your organization, you will realize that there are several opportunities for cost optimization.
+Once you consciously assess your budget, IT needs, processes, and skill sets possessed by the individuals in your organization, you will realize that there are several opportunities for cost optimization.